mikaelacaron/Basic-Car-Maintenance/CONTRIBUTING.md

 # Contribution Guidelines
 This document contains the rules and guidelines that developers are expected to follow, while contributing to this repository.

 * All contributions must NOT add any SwiftLint warnings or errors.
-There is a GitHub action setup for any PRs to `dev`, and Xcode will show any warnings/errors.
+There is a GitHub action setup for any PRs to `main`, and Xcode will show any warnings/errors.

 # About the Project
 This app was created for [Hacktoberfest](https://hacktoberfest.com/), to help beginners in iOS dev contribute to open source.
 It is an app to help keep track of your car maintenance activites.
 This project uses [Firebase](https://firebase.google.com), [Firestore](https://firebase.google.com/products/firestore), and Sign in With Apple.